gummy bear expertise

 Charlotte, North Carolina

 FACT: No other surgeon in North Carolina knows Gummy Bear implants like Dr. Capizzi.
-For nearly a decade, the doctor has been among an elite group of surgeons – and the only one in North Carolina – selected to participate in an FDA investigation of Allergan’s Gummy Bear, the Natrelle® 401.
-Dr. Capizzi has placed over 800 Gummy Bears.
+For nearly a decade, the doctor served among an elite group of surgeons – and the only one in North Carolina – in the FDA’s investigation of Allergan’s Gummy Bear, the Natrelle® 401.
+Dr. Capizzi has placed over one thousand Gummy Bears.
 His technique is precise and it shows in beautiful patient outcomes.
-The FDA recently approved Gummy Bear implants from Sientra.
-Allergan and Mentor.
+Today, Gummy Bear implants from all three medical manufacturers – Sientra.
+Allergan and Mentor – are FDA approved.
 While this innovative implant is now more widely available, Dr. Capizzi remains the Gummy Bear expert.

 “With FDA seal of approval in 2013, the Gummy Bear has quickly become the standard in breast implant surgery.
 This is well deserved.
 In my experience, the candidates for the Gummy Bear implant got the best implant available and, potentially, the best result I have to offer.
 This is a superior implant.” – Dr. Peter J. Capizzi